rosskyl/Raspberry-Pi-Robot/README.md

-# Raspberry-Pi-Robot
+A project for CSIS320

-A robot for the raspberry pi
+Uses the raspberry pi to control 2 motors.

+To open MotorSchematic.fzz use Fritzing.